jlleongarcia/jlleongarcia/content/blog/ai-data-chat.md

     classDef response fill:#85E3FF,stroke:#333,stroke-width:1px;
 ```

-And as you can imagine, there as few frameworks already out there.
+And as you can imagine, there as few **frameworks already out there**.

 {{< callout type="info" >}}
 Normally, you will see that [RAG frameworks relate](#interesting-rag-resoures) with: [VectorDBs](#vectordbs), Embedding Models and [LLMs](#interesting-api-keys-for-llms)